efano/GNP-glaciers/README.md

 #### F. Aesthetics and design considerations

 The basemaps and base imagery used in the application are colorful and information-rich by design.
 The data therefore will also be color-saturated to stand out against the background maps.
 The legends and navigation bar will be a minimalistic, light-colored, grayscale motif, to not compete with the basemaps and data.
-A combination of flat and Material Design, and a sans serif font will be used.
+A combination of flat and Material Design, and a sans-serif typeface will be used.

 #### G. Conclusion